IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Users start to feel rushed, uncertain, or overloaded even when the functionality is solid. **Less space means cognitive clutter.**

 That insight made Bars 2 and 3 clearly stronger from a usability standpoint.
-Still, the final choice depended on our app’s specific functionality, not on chasing the “best” design in isolation
+Still, the final choice depended on our app’s specific functionality, not on chasing the “best” design in isolation.